etinkersq/s1ke-unblock3r/README.md

 11. Scroll all the way down on the Google privacy policy website and click the gray “Google” link.
 12. Have fun!

+# Limitations

+1. You can only open sites in the same tab, if it wants to open in a new tab or window, it is not possible as kisok apps block this behavior
+2. You cannot exit fullscreen
+3. You will have to go back to Google using the back buttion (to the right of 'esc' on your keyboard) everytime you want to open a new website
+4. May not work all the time as the Microsoft password reset site doesn't allow you to use the same email over 5 times within an hour, if you get a red error, wait an hour then try again

+# Features

+-Access any site
+-Does not store history
+-Keeps cookies so once you sign in, you don't have to worry anymore -If you need to get out quickly, hold the power button and click sign out (good panic mode in case a teacher comes up behind you :|)

 # DISCLAIMER!!!

 This was made for educational purposes only, please do not use this to cheat, or anything like that, I am not responsible if you get in trouble with your school.